The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 Aside from the very easy installation process that takes only a few minutes, the best feature of these headlights is the anti-glare.
 No matter how bright, the light will not hurt the drivers’ eyes on the other side of the road.
 Another good thing is that the warranty period lasts up to 2 years, and the manufacturer also offers lifetime technical support.

-- The headlights have a tendency to flicker or turn off when idle
+- Cons: Customers note that the headlights have a tendency to flicker or turn off when idle.
+Expensive.

 These LED headlights offer 50 watts, 8,000 lumens and 6,500 Kelvin of Xenon white light.
 The design is similar to a halogen bulb beam pattern.
 Aside from that, they come with low-heat LEDs, which make the headlights quite durable with a lifespan of more than 30,000 hours of use.